Homemade Philly Soft Pretzels with Cheese

 • Spread the remaining cheese over the pretzels and bake them until they turn golden brown, which should take around 8-10 minutes.

-• Allow Pretzels to Proof: After shaping the pretzels, it’s essential to allow them to proof for a short period of time before baking.
-Place the shaped pretzels on a baking sheet and let them rest in a warm, draft-free area for about 15 minutes before baking.
+• Let Pretzels Proof: After shaping the pretzels, allow them to proof for a little while before baking.
+Place the shaped pretzels on a baking sheet and let them rest in a warm, draft-free area for about 15 minutes.

 • Parmesan Cheese: For added flavor, sprinkle grated parmesan cheese on top of the pretzels before baking.
 The nutty and salty profile of parmesan complements the soft pretzels beautifully.